 Large broad flukes help push the rotund body through dense patches of zooplankton, even with the extra drag of an open mouth.
 Paddle-like flippers increase maneuverability for feeding and social behaviors.
 Not built for speed, right whales have no dorsal fin on the back.
 Over most of the body, the skin is smooth and black.
 Rough outcroppings of calcified skin can be found on the top of the head, around the blowholes, chin, jawline and above the eyes.
 Collectively known as callosities, these patches create a perfect home for cyamids or whale lice.
 Dense colonies of these invertebrates make callosities appear white or tan.
 A different species of cyamid live on the callosities of very young or very sick animals.
 These cyamids are orange in color, causing the callosities of the whale to appear orange rather then white.
 Because the callosities do not change over the lifetime of a whale, the callosity pattern can be used to identify individuals.

-The right whale population in the North Atlantic currently includes about 524 individuals.
+The right whale population in the North Atlantic currently includes ~ 500 individuals.
 Although protected from hunting, the population still carries heavy losses from entanglements and ship strikes.
-In 2010 alone, five right whale deaths were confirmed and documented. in 2016, that number was four.
-Low reproductive rates also contribute to the slow recovery of this species; in 2017, only four new calves were recorded; one of those was struck and killed in June 2020.
+So far in 2017, 11-12 right whale deaths have been confirmed and documented in the waters off Canada and the US.
+Low reproductive rates also contribute to the slow recovery of this species; in 2017, only five new calves were recorded; one of those was struck and killed in June 2020.
 In 2019 there were seven births. no births were recorded in 2018, and only five in 2017.
 Over the past 30 years, researchers at CCS have worked to learn more about right whales, their use of Cape Cod Bay and their habitat requirements.
 Our current research includes aerial surveillance, habitat and food resource monitoring and investigation into the acoustic behavior of right whales.